USEPA/GS_End-of-Life_Plastic_Additives/README.md

 _____________________________________
 Scenario 1 - Mechanical Recycling (Existing Recycling Infrastructure)

-This hypothetical scenario predicts the effects of increasing the mechanical recycling rate on the global warming potentials, chemical additive releases, and energy footprint.109 The maximum technical feasibility of plastic recovery from the collection, sorting, and mechanical can theoretically reach a maximum recovery of 72%, as reported by Brouwer et al.113 Therefore, the recovery rate of the plastics sent for recycling could theoretically be between 0 – 72%.
+This hypothetical scenario predicts the effects of increasing the mechanical recycling rate on the global warming potentials, chemical additive releases, and energy footprint.
+The maximum technical feasibility of plastic recovery from the collection, sorting, and mechanical can theoretically reach a maximum recovery of 72%, as reported by Brouwer et al.113 Therefore, the recovery rate of the plastics sent for recycling could theoretically be between 0 – 72%.
 Plastic waste exports value was held constant at 4.5% regardless of the increase in recycling efficiency.114 Incineration and landfilling are selected as the secondary method for processing nonrecyclable plastic and were held at a constant ratio of 17.2:82.8.

 Scenario 1 spreadsheet uniquely contains Material Flow Analysis Summary, in addition the LCI.
 In the "Material Flow Analysis Summary" tab, we represented the input, output, releases, exposures, and greenhouse gas emissions based on the amount of materials inputted into a specific stage in the plastics life cycle.